 1) It was God, NOT Jesus, who spoke from a cloud and confirmed (told them – Peter, James, and John) Jesus was HIS Son (Matthew 17:5) and he was indeed doing the will of God (with whom God was pleased); and

 2) It was God, NOT Jesus, who gave these three men (Peter, James, and John) a command (God told them what to do) saying “hear ye him” (or listen to Jesus), which means they were to obey God’s will, as conveyed by or through Jesus.

 What else do we know?

 - Two other men (Moses and Elijah), who had been physically dead for hundreds of years, appeared during this event talking to Jesus.

-If man can not cause, by his own might, such a personal transfiguration as that which occured with Jesus, then Jesus was transfigured by something other than his own humanity.
+If a man can not cause, by his own might, such a personal transfiguration as that which occurred with Jesus, then Jesus was transfigured by something other than his own humanity.

 This was not an incarnation of God into Jesus, but a manifestation of God working through Jesus in a miraculous manner.